0xricksanchez/fisy-fuzz/README.md

 ## Feature set

-- [X] Full Support for FFS, UFS, EXT, and ZFS file systems
+- [X] Full support for FFS, UFS, EXT, and ZFS file systems
+  - [X] Partial support for APFS
 - [X] Full support for FreeBSD, NetBSD, and OpenBSD
     - [X] Experimental support for Ubuntu (and probably other Debian based derivatives)
 - [X] Mutations via